Why Choose A Board Certified Plastic Surgeon

 Choose a board-certified plastic surgeon and be confident you are in the care of a highly-trained surgeon you can trust.

-Early intervention by a team of specialists to evaluate your child is essential in cleft lip and/or cleft palate repair.
-The team can work together to deﬁne a course of treatment, including surgical repair of the cleft, speech rehabilitation and dental restoration.
+Early intervention by a team of specialists is needed to evaluate and manage your child's treatment and development in cases of cleft lip and/or cleft palate.
+The team will work together to deﬁne a course of treatment, including feeding recommendations, surgical repair of the cleft, speech rehabilitation and dental restoration.
 These specialists may include a:

 It is important to know that at the earliest stages feeding, growth, and development will be the most important priorities for your child's cleft-related care.
 Specialized bottles, or more rarely, feeding tubes, may be necessary to help your child eat well.
 Often, when a cleft palate is involved, the infant will not be able to feed at the breast like other infants due to problems with creating oral suction.

 Surgery to repair a cleft of the lip or palate is highly individualized.
 Surgery is intended to close the cleft defect, but also to help your child ability to function and grow normally.
 Cleft lip repair, also called cheiloplasty, includes reconstruction of the lip to create a more normal appearance, namely:

 Clefts of the upper lip typically affect the shape of the nose and additional procedures may be recommended to:

 Because the palate creates the ﬂoor of the nasal cavity and is responsible for allowing normal speech, considerations in repairing a cleft palate include:

 The timing of the cleft repairs depends on the individual circumstances of your child.